davelongdev/dave-long-web-studio/content/about.md

 {{< headshot >}}

 I'm a computer programmer and a writer with an artistic eye.
-I'm focused on web development and building web sites.
+I'm focused on web development and building websites.
 I'm also a small business owner.

 <br>